giladgressel/udacity-aws/README.md

 Scroll down to the bottom of the page with the list of Amazon Machine Images or AMI's and select the `Ubuntu 14.04`

-Select to the `c4.large` or `c4.xlarge` and continue.
+Select the `c4.large` or `c4.xlarge` and continue.
 You will not have to change any thing from the next screen.
 Click `add storage`.

 Change the `8GB` to `20GB`.
 Do not go crazy with storage.  `20GB` is more than plenty for this course and larger EBS volumes cost money.